Let's look at an example

 transaction with rid DF94A07EACBA673CC4ECA4A43D70CDA4FD30E4335E124B7153FB12A78FDD8CE9 was posted CONFIRMED

-After running this transaction, you can query for all books using the get_all_books
+After creating this transaction, you can query all books using the get_all_books

 chr query get_all_books